From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 Since 1982, the Myeongdong Festival has been hosted twice a year to liven up the area and encourage tourism.
 From the end of March to the middle of April and the month of September, the area becomes full of parades, music and dance performances and fashion shows.
 Many stores offer special sales during the festival period to encourage tourists.

 4. Udo island in Jeju – Jeju:

-One of the most visited spots in Jeju Island, Udo is the largest island in Jeju City; the capital of Jeju Island.
-Udo means Cow Island in Hanja, which is the Korean words with Chinese origin, because the island looks like a cow lying down.
+One of the most visited spots on Jeju Island, Udo is the largest island in Jeju City; the capital of Jeju Island.
+Udo means Cow Island in Hanja, which is a Korean word of Chinese origin because the island looks like a cow lying down.
 The island is mainly made of dry lava and it has several beaches, a cave and a museum.
 Udo is best explored by renting a bike and cycling around the entire island.

 5. Jeju Stone Park – Jeju:

 Opened in 2006, works in the Jeju Stone Park were finished earlier in 2021.
 In addition to the stone park, a Stone Museum and the Exhibition Hall for Jeju Stone Culture were established.
 The statues in the stone park are all made of lava stones.
 The museum explains the stone culture of Jejudo Island and it houses many significant items such as a stone pagoda, used to repel evil forces and misfortunes.

 Geungjeong Mountain Fortress was built in 1703 to defend the city from successive attacks, the walls around the fortress were built in 1707.
 After a century of abandonment, the fortress was restored in 1807 and it stood tall until its destruction under the Japanese occupation.
 Restoration works took place again beginning in 1972 until 1989.

 More extensive restoration works were carried out from 1996 to 2010.
 Today, Geumjeongsanseong is the largest mountain fortress in South Korea.
 The area around the South Gate of the fortress is a popular resting area.